rpGIS/quiz/README.md

 6) Submit your answer by hitting the submit button
 7) Reload the questions and repeat the process to answer another question

-QR Code to Download the App!
 ![alt text](https://github.com/rpGIS/server/blob/master/chart.png)

+QR Coded to Download the App!

 # Links to other repositories
 **[Questions](https://github.com/rpGIS/questions)**